citp/privacy-policy-historical/w/wi/wil/wildfox.com.md

-> *The following text is extracted and transformed from the wildfox.com privacy policy that was archived on 2017-08-29.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170829120608id_/https%3A//www.wildfox.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the wildfox.com privacy policy that was archived on 2019-06-28.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20190628070251id_/https%3A//www.wildfox.com/pages/privacy-policy) for the most accurate reproduction.*

-# Privacy
+# Privacy Policy – Wildfox Couture

 **PRIVACY POLICY**

-This statement summarizes Wildfox Couture’s policies regarding personal information that maybe collected or submitted to us through the Wildfox Couture website of [www.wildfox.com](http://www.wildfox.com/)("Website") or via any other means of collection.
+This statement summarizes Wildfox Couture’s policies regarding personal information that maybe collected or submitted to us through the Wildfox Couture website of [www.wildfox.com](https://www.wildfox.com/)("Website") or via any other means of collection.
 We may make changes to this policy from time to time.
 We will post updated versions of our policy on this page of our website.

 **Your Privacy is Important to Wildfox Couture**
 Wildfox Couture LLC respects and upholds the confidentiality of information and the privacy of individuals and is committed to user, visitor and customer privacy to the Wildfox Couture web site at www.wildfox.com.
 Because we gather important information from our users, visitors and customers (collectively "Customers" or "you" or "your"), we have established this Privacy Policy as a means to communicate our information gathering and dissemination practices.
-By accessing this Website, you acknowledge and agree to this Privacy Policy and also agree to the Terms of Use of the Website located at http://www.wildfoxcouture.com/termsofuse.aspx.  ("Terms of Use Agreement").
+By accessing this Website, you acknowledge and agree to this Privacy Policy and also agree to the Terms of Use of the Website located at https://www.wildfoxcouture.com/termsofuse.aspx.  ("Terms of Use Agreement").

 **Information We Collect**
 We may require Customers who visit our Website and purchase products on our Website (collectively the "Service") to give us contact information, which may include but is not limited to the Customer's name, company name, address, phone number, email address, cookies, IP logs, billing information, billing name and address, credit card number, and other information as detailed below under "Personal Information" (collectively "Personal Information").
 Besides the Personal Information, we may also collect other information regarding your use of the Website.
 From time to time, we may also collect or ask for additional Personal Information, which will also be expressly included herein as Personal Information.
 You can opt out of providing this additional information by not entering it when asked or not using the Website, although not providing it may hinder your ability to use the Website.